taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Majhee: **"No, I can't afford it right now."**

-Paulo: **"You mean you don't get health insurance from Space Co?"**
+Paulo: **"Doesn't the LNBSP give you health insurance?"**

-Majhee: **"I do, but I'm not covered for injuries that occur off the work site...and technically, I was outside the front gates when I got hit by that oxygen tank."**
+Majhee: **"Yes, but I'm not covered for injuries that occur off the work site...and technically, I was outside the front gates when the oxygen tank hit me."**

-Paulo: **"You've gotta be kidding me...what the hell are they thinking??"**
+Paulo: **"You're joking...what kinda messed up thinkin' is that??"**

 Majhee removes her boots and steps into the decontamination chamber.